-The Texas Ratio for First Tennessee Bank, National Association held steady from 14.12% as of December 31, 2012 to 12.72% as of December 31, 2013, resulting in a positive change of 9.95%.This indicates that the balance sheet and financial strength for First Tennessee Bank, National Association has held steady in recent periods.
+The Texas Ratio for First Tennessee Bank, National Association experienced no significant changes from 14.12% as of December 31, 2012 to 12.72% as of December 31, 2013, resulting in a positive change of 9.95%.This indicates that the balance sheet and financial strength for First Tennessee Bank, National Association has had no significant changes in recent periods.

 In the past year, First Tennessee Bank, National Association has increased its total deposits by $86.62 million, resulting in 0.52% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth First Tennessee Bank, National Association has shown is above average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 First Tennessee Bank, National Association has $23.56 billion in assets with $3.29 billion in equity, resulting in a capitalization level of 13.98%, which is excellent.

 |Loan Loss Allowance||$252.88 million|